Pimax is raking in millions for an ‘8K’ VR headset to take on Facebook and HTC

 The high-resolution 4K displays offered a noticeable upgrade in sharpness and clarity though in terms of gameplay the field-of-view seemed to matter much more.
 There were still visible pixels as these are 4K screens but they are 4K screens an inch or two from your eyes.
 Nevertheless, the optics quality was very good on the prototype.

 I demoed some familiar titles on the headset including Elite Dangerous and The Blu.
-The PC that was powering the experience was stocked with a GTX 1080 graphics card, which — just for that one component — costs more than some of the full Oculus-ready PCs on the market currently.
+The PC that was powering the experience was stocked with a 1080 graphics card, which — just for that one component — costs more than some of the full Oculus-ready PCs on the market currently.
 Pimax is aiming to make the final headset capable of running most titles while utilizing a mildly cheaper 1070 GPU, which Ren noted may still be a “little bit tough” to do.

 For backers, the risks of funding a Kickstarter campaign for a hardware startup are lessened somewhat by the fact that the company has put VR headsets through production and the leadership is well-connected to manufacturing pipelines in Shenzhen, but the uncertainty is still there as to what exactly the finished project will ship with.